Aditya-Sh77/GDSC/README.md

 # GDSC
-Title: AI-Based Grade Prediction \n
+Title: AI-Based Grade Prediction <br>
 Description:
 Build a model to predict a student’s final grade based on features such as attendance, participation, assignment scores, and exam marks.